MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 ## Mapping & Tracking with the API Explorer

 **Note: Mapping is alpha.** The software that runs the Occipital sensor is alpha.
 Experiment with mapping, but recognize that it is unreliable at this time.
+For additional help, see [Mapping Tips](../../tips-and-help/mapping-tips).

 ### Mapping
 1. In the API Explorer, scroll down to the SLAM: Explore & Get a Map section.